 Any such vertical integration in any sector little own the music business should be viewed as anti-competitive.
 For two companies to combine and control ticketing, live concerts, touring merchandise and artist management on such a level is NOT a good thing.
 The companies’ argument of the need to rejuvenate the “flagging” music business may have held some sway with regulators had we still been in the midst of a recession.
 But now with most economies signalling the recession, as over, it seems a pretty lame excuse for consolidation today.

-On a final note, with Billboard reporting the fact that Live Nation’s stock market price was down more than 40% below their 52 week high.
-Whilst Ticketmaster’s was only down 12% leads to TMVs view that Live Nation needs this merger more than Ticketmaster does.
+On a final note, the fact that Live Nation’s stock market price was down more than 40% below their 52 week high, whilst Ticketmaster’s was only down 12% leads to TMVs view that Live Nation needs this merger more than Ticketmaster does.
 However, the fact that Front Line Management, which is owned by Ticketmaster’s CEO, may be on the regulators proposed chopping board to be cut out from the deal, means Ticketmaster would be more likely to walk away from the merger than Live Nation.